 I thought these were pretty fun outputs.
 One aspect lacking definitely was the acrostic word or phrase had no actual influence on what the poem was about, apart from forming the first letters.
 One way i began to tackle that was using word embeddings.
 The overall idea was to use the word or phrase and try and find similar words to that using a word embedding.
 I used the ConceptNet5 API for that.
 Once i got a list of words close to the given word or phrase, i searched words among it starting with a letter matching with the input phrase or word (which forms the acrostic).
 Then these matching words became the first word of the corresponding line in the acrostic.
 If no matching word is found, then the letter itself is used.
 I also hooked it up with an image recognition network using Tensorflow to take an image as input- classify it- take the classification word and run the above process on it.

-Here’s an output of an acrostic poem generated with an input image:
+Here’s an output of an acrostic poem generated with an input image (recognized as umbrella):